 24. Don’t make people turn their head to read the axis labels.
 For example abbreviate months to J, F, M, A, M etc.

 Or for nominal categories like department names, regions etc. change it to a bar chart so they can be easily read.

 25. Bar and column chart axis should always include zero.
 Starting your axis above zero is like ‘beer goggles’ for your reader.
 It might make your chart look more attractive and dramatic but when the reader realises your deception you’re in trouble.
-Just take the chart below; East appears to be double that of West, but if you check the scale it’s only about 5% more.

 26. Chart titles don’t have to be boring.
 Use them to make a statement about the results in the chart.